tkex/trainsim-OT/README.md

 # trainsim-OT
   An Unity based prototype for a virtual reality training simulation.

-  See the 'developer' branch for the code.
+  See the 'develop' branch for the newest code.